-The school's purpose is to deliver a well-planned, balanced, and appropriate curriculum to meet the needs of all children.
+The school's purpose is to deliver a well-planned, balanced and appropriate curriculum to meet the needs of all children.
 We have high expectations of all our children and provide them with quality learning experiences covering all aspects of the curriculum.
-These are irrespective of race, gender, class, or disability.
+These are irrespective of race, gender, class or disability.
 The school's ethos supports the development of cultural and personal identities and prepares our children for full participation in society.
-Every child needs to achieve success to develop a positive self-image.
-We recognise that all our children, including those with special educational needs, require a scaffolded approach for them to have access to the whole curriculum and reach their potential.
-It is the responsibility of all members of staff and the SENCO to ensure that teaching strategies, resources and support are appropriate to the needs of everyone.
+Every child needs to achieve success in order to develop a positive self-image.
+We recognise that all our children, including those with special educational needs, require a differentiated approach in order for them to have access to the whole curriculum and therefore reach their potential.
+It is the responsibility of the SENCO and all members of staff to ensure that teaching strategies, resources and support are appropriate to the needs of each individual.
 The school policy is to provide special needs support earlier rather than later.
 This means staff are aware of the importance of any special needs as the result of early assessment and intervention.